hadashisora/LM2L/readme.md

 ﻿# LM2L
-(Luigi's Mansion 2L(like Tool, but with a stupid pun)) Janky program for extracting files from data/dict in LM2 and extracting textures from those
+(Luigi's Mansion 2L(like Tool, but with a stupid pun)) Janky program for extracting and parsing files found in Luigi's Mansion 2: Dark Moon

 #### Usecases
 * Extract data/dict archive pair along with necessery decompression
 * Extract textures from files within data/dict and decode them from ETC1(A4)
+* Somewhat parse file000 structure into a readable txt file

 #### Usage for extracting data/dict pair
 * You should understand that each data/dict is a pair, so you can't use one dict to extract other data(correctly that is)
-1. Input path into the correct fields
+1. Input paths into correct fields
-2. Check options
+2. Check options as needed
 2. Click `Go!`

 ##### data/dict extraction options